puppetlabs/puppet-docs/source/learning/variables.markdown

 Facts
 -----

-And now, a small amount of magic.
+And now, a teaspoon of magic.

 Before you even start writing your manifests, Puppet builds you a stash of pre-assigned variables.
 Check it out: